Karina Schönmaier: 2025

 In early 2025 Schönmaier competed at the DTB Pokal Mixed Cup, helping Germany win silver behind the United States.
 She next competed at the 2025 City of Jesolo Trophy where she won gold on vault.

 At the 2025 European Championships Schönmaier helped Germany win the team silver medal behind Italy, their highest team placement in history.
 She qualified for the inaugural Mixed Team event alongside compatriot Timo Eder.
 Together they won gold ahead of the British pair of Jake Jarman and Ruby Evans.
 During event finals she won gold on vault, becoming the first German to win the title since Oksana Chusovitina won it in 2008.
 She ended the competition placing sixth on floor exercise.

 At the 2025 World Championships in Jakarta, Schönmaier qualified in sixth place to the all-around final and in fourth place to the vault final.
 She finished in 19th place in the all-around final after mistakes on the balance beam and floor exercise.
 In the vault final, she received a 2.0 point deduction on her Cheng vault for only using one hand to propel herself off the table, and finished in fifth place with a two-vault score of 13.483.

+2026

+Schönmaier competed at the World Cups in Cottbus and Osijek.
+On vault she won silver at the former and gold at the latter.
+She was selected to compete at the 2026 European Championships alongside Helen Kevric, Pauline Schäfer-Betz, Silja Stöhr, and Lea Marie Quaas.
+During event finals Schönmaier won silver on vault behind Angelina Melnikova.
+On the final day of the competition, she helped Germany finish fifth as a team.